 Know your options during this stressful time

-Along with the anxiety and grief that comes with the death of a loved one, a funeral can create unwelcome financial stress.
+Along with the anxiety and grief that can come with the death of a loved one, a funeral could create financial stress.
+Funeral costs can vary, and many families consider a few different ways to cover them.
+If spreading payments over time would help, a personal loan may be one option to consider.

-That’s why it’s important to be informed about potential funeral costs and to plan for how to pay for them.
-If you don’t have the funds available, a personal loan might be the ideal solution.
+That’s why it’s important to be informed and to plan how to pay for funeral costs.
+If you don’t have the funds available, see if a personal loan could help.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.